Experimental observations of fractal landscape dynamics in a dense emulsion: Avalanches due to fractal clustering of minima

-A common method to visualize the spatial arrangement of such rearrangements is to prepare a movie that renders only the most mobile droplets, for example using a threshold such that 5\% of droplets appear on a time-averaged basis, see SI Appendix, Movie S2.
-Corresponding images for two typical large avalanches are shown in Figs. 4b,c.
+A common method to visualize the spatial arrangement of such avalanches is to prepare a movie that renders only the most mobile droplets, for example, using a threshold such that 5\% of all droplets appear on a time-averaged basis, see Movie A2.
+Corresponding images for two typical large avalanches are shown in Fig. 4b-c.
 To indicate the direction of the droplet motions, the final location of each droplet is rendered in red, the starting location in blue.
 Because the displacements are small, most droplets render as slightly displaced red and blue hemispheres.
-Rendering of simulation data yields similar results (SI Appendix, Fig. 9).
+Rendering of simulation data yields similar results (Appendix F).
 Closer examination reveals the avalanches have a complex spatial structure, forming extended, nearly dense clusters of neighboring droplets.
 Such clustering is qualitatively similar to the dynamical heterogeneity seen in the cooperative Brownian motion of dense colloidal fluids \cite{weeks2000three}.
-Further analysis reveals that the number of droplets participating in each cluster follows a power-law distribution, and that the clusters themselves are fractal \cite{weeks2000three} with dimension $D_f \simeq 2.50$, see SI Appendix, Fig. 9.
+Further analysis reveals that the number of droplets participating in each cluster follows a power-law distribution, and that the clusters themselves are fractal \cite{weeks2000three} with dimension $D_f \simeq 2.50$ (Appendix F).

-Again returning to the high-dimensional analysis, we seek to understand what features of the energy landscape give rise to avalanche-like cooperative dynamics.
+Again returning to the high-dimensional analysis, we seek to understand what features of the energy landscape give rise to these intermittent and cooperative dynamics.
 Notably, we find that avalanches correspond to large high-dimensional Euclidean displacements, $\Delta R$, between two consecutive points in configuration space.
 In fact, the two measures of avalanche size are proportional: $\Delta R^2 \propto N_{\lambda/2}$, as shown in Fig. 4d.
 Since the $N_{\lambda/2}$ values are power-law distributed, this correlation implies that $\Delta R^2$ should be as well; indeed, we find $P(\Delta R^2) \sim (\Delta R^2)^{-1.4}$, shown in Fig. 4e.
+As expected, small values of $\Delta R$ are dominated by noise in particular when $N_{\lambda/2}$ is small.
+Applying our error correction method results in improved scaling between the two values and better agreement with the simulation.